serenity-rs/serenity/CONTRIBUTING.md

 Improper commit summaries are:

-- "Removed deprecated items"
+- "Removed deprecated items" -- past tense used
-- "Changing default data for user objects"
+- "Changing default data for user objects" -- progressive tense used
-- "Misc. changes"
+- "Misc. changes" -- missing verb

 The first letter of the summary must be capitalised.
 The summary should also preferably fit into 50 characters, but this is not actively enforced.